How many Jewish students are there on campus? What is Jewish life like here at Kent State University?

 How connected is the Hillel to the University community?

-Hillel is integrated into the University community through its dynamic programs, co-sponsorship of events, and the involvement of active students in many other University groups.
+Hillel is integrated into the University community through its personal relationships across departments, dynamic programs, co-sponsorship of events, and the involvement of active students in many other University groups.
 The University is very supportive of Hillel and its role on campus and works hard to provide a welcoming atmosphere for Jewish students, faculty, and families.
 The Cohn Jewish Student Center is the FIRST Hillel building to be located on campus at a state university.

 What kind of student programs and organizations does Hillel at Kent State sponsor?

-Hillel at Kent State hosts a wide variety of programming spanning the spectrum of social, cultural, religious, spiritual and educational programs with a focus on Israel advocacy as well.
+Hillel at Kent State hosts a wide variety of programming spanning the spectrum of social, cultural, religious, spiritual, and educational programs with a focus on Israel advocacy as well.
 The majority of our programs are made possible through the ingenuity and hard work of our students.
 Hillel at Kent State strives to understand the needs of our students and work with them to provide them with the greatest opportunities.